-In addition to her leadership experience in the NGO sector, Prof. Pisarska pursues a career in academia.
-She is an Associate Professor at the Warsaw School of Economics, CPD Faculty Fellow at the University of Southern California in Los Angeles and a Visiting Professor at the Azerbaijan Diplomatic Academy in Baku.
 Previously, Prof. Pisarska was a Fulbright Visiting Fellow at Harvard University (2007), a Visiting Scholar at Johns Hopkins University’s School of Advanced International Studies (2010), at the Australian National University (2015) and at the University of Southern California (2019).
-She specializes in EU foreign policy, Eastern Partnership, EU-Russia relations, and public diplomacy, having authored the monograph “The Domestic Dimension of Public Diplomacy – Evaluating Success through Civil Engagement” (Palgrave 2016)
+She specializes in EU foreign policy, Eastern Partnership, EU-Russia relations, and public diplomacy, having authored the monograph “The Domestic Dimension of Public Diplomacy – Evaluating Success through Civil Engagement” (Palgrave 2016).

-In 2014 Prof. Pisarska was nominated to join the Young Global Leaders community with the World Economic Forum in Davos, where is sits on the community’s Advisory Council and works as a WEF expert.
-In 2013 Prof. Pisarska was also named “99 under 33” most influential world foreign policy leader by the Diplomatic Courier in Washington D.C.
+For her leadership accomplishments in the non-for-profit sector, in 2014 Prof. Pisarska has been recognized as a Young Global Leader by the World Economic Forum and later selected to serve on the YGL Advisory Group.
+She was also named “99 under 33” most influential world foreign policy leader by the Diplomatic Courier in Washington D.C.